tareqpi/Nominatim/docs/gsoc22.md

 ```

-Once the raw OSM view numbers are extracted and put into the new `place_views` table, another table, called `place_importance`, is created in which it contains all the necessary information to create graphs that show the relationship of the parameters that contribute to the final importance score.
+Once the raw OSM view numbers are extracted and put into the new `place_views` table, another table, called `place_importance`, is created which contains all the necessary information to create graphs that show the relationship of the parameters that contribute to the final importance score.
 The `place_importance` table has places' wikipedia articles with their wiki importance scores, their raw OSM views with their OSM views importance scores, and their total combined importance score.
 The SQL query below shows the creation of the `place_importance` table.

 ```SQL